microsoft/nni/docs/en_US/Compression/Tutorial.rst

 * **quant_scheme** : str or dict of {str : str}

-quantization scheme, key is the quantization type, value is the quantization dtype, eg.
+quantization scheme, key is the quantization type, value is the quantization scheme, eg.

 .. code-block:: bash